 Should it be necessary to close school early, this information will also be broadcast over the same stations.
-Parents are requested to make sure that there is a plan for their children should school be closed.
+Parents are requested to make sure that there is a plan for their children should school be closed, and that information is included in the appropriate section on the emergency form filled out at the beginning of school.